-As America awaits the Ford F-150 Lightning and Chevrolet Silverado Electric in mid-2022, a Maxus electric pickup truck with a range of over 300 miles has gone on sale in China.
+While America has just received the Ford F-150 Lightning and is waiting for the Chevrolet Silverado Electric, a Maxus T90EV electric pickup truck has been confirmed in the UK.
 It’s the pure electric variant of the Maxus T90 pickup, and here’s everything we know so far on the product.

 From the sides, the new Maxus electric pickup truck looks traditional thanks to conventional proportions.
 17-inch alloy wheels are standard on the electric truck.
-A high ground clearance makes it sporty, and that paired with the rugged squarish fenders and the chunky sport-bars gives it the adventure-readiness.
+A high ground clearance makes it look sporty, and that, paired with the rugged squarish fenders, the outside rope hooks, and the chunky sport bar, gives it the adventure-readiness.

 At the rear, the design is mostly traditional.
-The combination lamps seem to have a connection between them via a reflector strip.
-A gigantic brand logo on the tailgate ensures unmissable road presence wherever the vehicle it goes.
+A gigantic brand logo on the tailgate ensures unmissable road presence wherever the vehicle goes.

 The new generation Maxus T90 features an upscale cabin with a modern design and layout.
 The dashboard isn’t as large as traditional pickup trucks, nor is the floor console, which means more space for occupants and storage.
 A 10.25-inch fully digital instrument cluster and a 12-inch touchscreen infotainment system are in a single seamless panel, giving a minimalist touch.
 In the UK, the list of convenience features will include rain-sensing wipers and a reversing camera.

 Maxus T90 Electric specs

 The Maxus T90EV is available in the UK with a standard 201 horsepower motor that drives the rear wheels.
 An 88.55 kWh battery pack is standard, and it does a range (WLTP City) of 320 km (198 miles).